SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services85/ForeignSystem/GetDeviceKeysOnDeviceIdentifierTable.md

 * **applicationName:** The name of the foreign application.
 * **deviceName:** The name of the foreign device.
 * **deviceIdentifier:** Identifier for a unique grouping of keys within a device.
-* **tableName:** Table name, transformed to and from numeric table id by the service layer.<p />Use an empty string to indicate that your key is not bound to any specific table.
+* **tableName:** Table name, transformed to and from numeric table id by the service layer.

+  Use an empty string to indicate that your key is not bound to any specific table.

 **Returns:** Array of all ForeignKeys in the ForeignDevice that belong to the DeviceIdentifier.

 [WSDL file for Services85/ForeignSystem](../Services85-ForeignSystem.md)